artlogic/debian-install/README.md

   * apparmor - this may be interesting: https://help.ubuntu.com/14.04/serverguide/apparmor.html and https://wiki.debian.org/AppArmor/HowToUse - currently very few apps have profiles
   * Look into GRUB 2 and LUKS support
   * Talk w/ Rob about backporting emacs 25
+  * Multi-head support seems sketchy, or at least very manual... xrandr works, but could be more automatic - research is needed.
+  * lightdm is taking care of the desktop background - but doesn't seem to work well with disparate resolutions and multi-head.
+It could be we need feh or nitrogen.

 ### User

 User config will be either a separate playbook or a separate repo entirely (review because some of these may be global)

-* investigate using gnu stow or xstow to make dotfiles easier to deal with
-* configure the network manager to start automatically: https://faq.i3wm.org/question/2155/how-can-i-use-autostart-desktop-files-in-i3.1.html
+* configure the network manager to start automatically (this might already be happening?): https://faq.i3wm.org/question/2155/how-can-i-use-autostart-desktop-files-in-i3.1.html
 * modify i3bar/i3status to notify me of pending upgrades (dotfiles)
 * terminal config (colors, copy/paste, etc...) https://wiki.archlinux.org/index.php/Rxvt-unicode
 * How can I lock the screen manually?
 After a delay? (xautolock for automatic - looks like i3lock has a manual setting)
 * configure the volume up/down/mute buttons on the keyboard to work - display the volume in the status bar
 * should we display the backlight status... or momentarily display it, like mac os?
 Maybe a status notification?
 * make sure the screen locks on suspend/hibernate
-* readline keyboard bindings in firefox: http://kb.mozillazine.org/Emacs_Keybindings_%28Firefox%29#GNU.2FLinux
+* readline keyboard bindings in firefox: http://kb.mozillazine.org/Emacs_Keybindings_%28Firefox%29#GNU.2FLinux and https://www.emacswiki.org/emacs/Mozilla#toc9

 ### Optional